-This triple ginger cookie recipe creates sweet, spicy, and chewy ginger cookies.
+This chewy triple ginger cookies recipe creates sweet, spicy, and chewy cookies that are perfect for the holiday season!
 If you like a spice cookie that packs a punch, these are the classic ginger cookies you’ve been looking for!

 Jump to: